flyvictor/fortune-admin/README.md

 * open your browser and navigate the interface (http://127.0.0.1:1337); the top navigation has links to the UML

+You can optionally install a set of test data using :
+* grunt data:example

 ## To include the angular component as a plugin for existing app

 * Add .css and .js fortune-admin files